Reading time: 8 min

 MSSQL: “1900-01-01”.

-In all places where there is a comparison with these constants, additional analysis is needed to determine how correct it is.
-These constants are also often used as default values for table fields.
-And when maintaining the database, you must either preserve this legacy and continue to set 1 year of our era, or update the field with new values and correct all comparisons in the code.
+In all instances where these constants are compared, additional analysis is required to ensure accuracy.
+These constants are often used as default values for table fields.
+When maintaining the database, you must either keep this legacy and continue setting 1 year of our era or update the field with new values and adjust all comparisons in the code.

-As you can see, it is quite difficult to avoid confusion when converting dates.
-Therefore, you need to be very careful in each case of converting a string to a date or time, it will not always be possible to do this automatically, without manual adjustments and additional checks and instructions.
+As you can see, converting dates can create much confusion.
+It's important to be very careful when converting a string to a date or time.
+It won’t always be possible to do this automatically without manual adjustments, extra checks, and instructions.

 Regular expressions